TACC/Lmod/docs/source/030_installing.rst

 Sites that want to use the .modulespath file have 3 choices on how to specify where the .modulespath file is located in order of priority:

 #.
-Set the MODULEPATH_INIT environmant variable to point to a file.
+Set the LMOD_MODULEPATH_INIT environmant variable to point to a file.
 #.
 Use /etc/lmod/.modulespath
 #. `/apps/lmod/lmod/init/.modulespath`` or configure with `--with-ModulePathInit=...`` to point to any file.